PCJones/splinterlands-tools/README.md

 Join the [Discord server](https://discord.gg/hwSr7KNGs9) for support and to help developing!

-Please note that originally I never intended to release the source code of these tools and thus the code often is pure garbage - I'm really sorry for that :D
+Please note that I never originally intended to publish the source code of these tools, so the code is often pure garbage - I'm really sorry about that :D

 Pull requests to add new features or improve the code base are very welcome!

 ## Asset Transfer Bot Features